-Weight gain is common after a liver transplant.
+Weight gain is common after a kidney transplant.
 This may be due to several factors.
 First, food may taste better now that you are feeling better.
 Second, prednisone may increase your appetite.
-To keep your weight in control, it is important to follow the guidelines given to you by your dietitian and to follow an exercise program.
+To keep your weight in control, it is important to follow the guidelines given to you by your dietitian and to follow an exercise program once cleared to do so by your physician.